-A Yuwallarai woman from northwest NSW, Ms Parker is currently Co-Chair of the National Congress of Australia's First Peoples, the Close the Gap Coalition and the National Justice Coalition.
-In October 2015 she will commence as the CEO of the National Centre of Indigenous Excellence (NCIE).
-With 25 years' experience in journalism and the management of Indigenous organisations, including as the Editor of the Koori Mail.
-Ms Parker is also a board member of the Australian Indigenous Communications Association (AICA).
+A Yuwallarai woman from northwest NSW, Ms Parker is currently the CEO of the National Centre of Indigenous Excellence (NCIE).
+She was previously the Co-Chair of the National Congress of Australia's First Peoples.
+Ms Parker has over 25 years' experience in journalism and the management of Indigenous organisations, including as the Editor of the Koori Mail.